15 Outrageous facts about Aussie animals you can see in the wild near Melbourne

 Even crazier, one of the most remarkable aspects of the platypus – its ability to lay eggs – wasn’t discovered for another 100 years!

 It is rare to spot platypus in the wild but when you do it’s a massive buzz.
-Our Wild Melbourne Sunrise Adventure take you to a little spot on the river where platypus are known to frequent and have been spotted.
+Our Wild Melbourne Sunrise Adventure (private tour only) take you to a little spot on the river where platypus are known to frequent and have been spotted.

 3. Wombat Poo In The Shape Of Cubes

 What do you do when you need to mark your territory but your poo keeps rolling down the hill?
 If you’re a wombat you start pooing cubes.

 These amazing animals, dubbed ‘bush bulldozers’, even have a backwards pouch so no dirt flies into the pouch and on top of their baby when they are digging burrows.